StockManagementLabs/atum-stock-manager-for-woocommerce/README.md

 * Fixed addons licenses checking.
 * Fix WPML's is_product_translation wrong logic.
 * Fixed trash status not applying to some ATUM Orders through API correctly in some cases.
+* Fixed number of args for the get_terms filter.
+* Remove duplicated registered addons.
+* Fixed JS error when the jQuery.tipTip library is not loaded on some pages.
+* Do not loop the addons list if is not an array.
+* Fixed wrong creation date_created when saving ATUM Orders.
+* Fixed display variation name for non-term attributes.

 ---